qgis/QGIS-Documentation/docs/pyqgis_developer_cookbook/loadproject.rst

 In some instances where you may not need to use a fully fonctionnal project, but only want to access it for a specific reason, flags may be helpful.
-A full list of flags is available under :meth:`ProjectReadFlag <qgis.core.QgsPRoject.ProjectReadFlag>` .
+A full list of flags is available under :meth:`ProjectReadFlag <qgis.core.Qgis.ProjectReadFlag>`.
 Multiple flags can be added together.

 As an example if we do not need to have functionnal layers and simply want to access of modify a project.
 A flag can be used to bypass the data validation step and prevent the bad layer dialog from appearing.